supersjellie/openhab-itho-fan/README.md

 	* If it happens to be the low/medium/high (+-5), this button will show green
 	* Any other value will make the setup/wrench button green
 5. It had a humidity icon
-	* Between 40 and 60% (recommended values for health) it will be gray, else green
+	* Between 40 and 60% (recommended values for health) it will be green, else gray
+	* Pressing it will show a 24 hour humidity graph (new!)
+6. It had a auto control icon
+	* If it shows a moon, it's in night mode.
+If the icon is green with according speed.
+If gray a manual change had been made.
+	* If it shows a sun, it's in day mode.
+If the icon is green with according speed.
+If gray a manual change had been made.
+	* If it shows a tornado, it spinned up for humidity.
+If the icon is green with according speed.
+If gray a manual change had been made (timer button will also be green).
+7. It has an auto settings
+	* All configurable (incl. disabling) by rule variables
+	* Day and Night setting for fan speed
+	* Automatic spin up while/after cooking/showering (and prevent on/off loops)
+	* Reset of manual input to default day/night speed

+## Versions/releases
+0.1 : Initial version
+1.0 : first release of complete set with thing, widget and rules

 It new at the moment, so work in progress.
 Expect changes.
-	* Next addition will be a rule to automaticly control fan when showering or at day/night.
+	* ~~Next addition will be a rule to automaticly control fan when showering or at day/night.~~ done in 1.0
-	* A popup graph with 24 hours humidity and/or speed
+	* ~~A popup graph with 24 hours humidity and/or speed~~ done in 1.0
-	* The current setup uses the web api with a refresh of 30 seconds.
-Command is sent immediatelly but the widget is delayed on updating.
-Maybe use mqtt?
-Or it's not worth it ...
+	* ~~The current setup uses the web api with a refresh of 30 seconds.
+Command is sent immediatelly but the widget is delayed on updating.~~ improved in 1.0 (buttons update immediatelly)
+	* Showing timer countdown (maybe in circle around 'fan'' axis?
+	* Press day/night icon to restore normal day/night settings?

 ## Preperation
 1. Have an openhab installation :grin: